satyaborg/satyaborg.github.io/_posts/2022-10-12-research-clustering.md

   {{site.baseurl}}
 {% endcapture %}

-{% include clickable_image.html baseurl=baseurl url="assets/images/documentation/research-clustering/clusters.png" href="assets/images/documentation/research-clustering/vis.html" description="Click image for the interactive version." %}
+{% include clickable_image.html baseurl=baseurl url="assets/images/documentation/research-clustering/clusters.png" href="assets/images/documentation/research-clustering/vis.html" description="Click on image for the interactive version." %}

 Given the deluge of research papers in AI, one often needs to (re)orient themselves to keep up with the latest and greatest—not to mention the “state-of-the-art”— developments, all the while exploring new and exciting research avenues.